yzysnake/DS-440/README.md

 Follow the instructions on the following link to install Anaconda: https://docs.anaconda.com/anaconda/install/

-One reason we recommend using Anaconda is that you can create virtual environments for your demand.
+One reason recommend using Anaconda is that you can create virtual environments for your demand.

 Each virtual environment will not affect each other.